peterpilgrim/digital-scala-javaone-2014/README.md

 > JNDI name:          jms/OrderQueueConnectionFactory
 > Resource type:      javax.jms.QueueConnectionFactory
-> Description:
+> Description:        <BLANK>

-Save this new connection factory.
+Save this new JMS connection factory.

 Now select JMS node again and then choose Destination Resources.
 Create a new JMS destination with the following